My Battle with Anxiety

 I wanted to share a glimpse into my story regarding my ongoing battle with anxiety and depression.
 Especially with the recent suicides of Kate Spade and Anthony Bourdain, this topic has been weighing heavy on my heart.
 I don’t talk to most people about my mental health issues.
 Only those closest to me (i.e. my husband, mom and sister) are aware of the constant battle it is for me to just be content every day.

-However, I decided to share my story now because I want us to all start talking about it.
+However, I decided to share my story now because I want everyone to start talking about it.
 I want the stigma associated with mental health to diminish.
 I want people who suffer to know that they are not alone (because when you are deep in your depression and/or anxiety, the loneliness can be unbearable).

 I was diagnosed with both anxiety and depression right out of high school.
 I could go into all the different reasons as to why or how I think this came about, but I don’t really think those things matter.
 What matters is how I feel today and my ongoing journey to figure out what helps me manage my anxiety best.

 As a child, I always felt different.
 Now, I don’t mean different as in odd or unlike other kids or an outsider.
 In fact, I had many friends and probably appeared very social on the outside.
 I just felt like I knew things that other kids didn’t.
-I felt like my thoughts were different than other kids.
+I felt like my thoughts were different and darker than other kids.

 For as long as I can remember, my emotions have felt incredibly intense.
 I’ve been called “sensitive” more times than I can count.
 I used to take that as an insult.
-Now, I am learning how to embrace that side of myself because I think it’s one of the parts of anxiety that is special and can be a positive thing.
+Now, I’m learning how to embrace that side of myself because I think it’s one of the parts of anxiety that is special and can be a positive thing.

 For example, when I see a homeless person on the street or hear a story on the news about a child being hurt, the feeling of sadness or empathy, or whatever it is, consumes me.
 This goes for positive emotions as well.
 It’s very hard to describe but the best way I can put it, is that I tend to feel like my emotions are much more magnified than the average person.